Vaginal Cancer: Overview

 Are there screening tests for vaginal cancer?

 There are currently no regular screening tests for vaginal cancer.
 Screening tests are done to check for disease in people who don’t have symptoms.
-But regular pelvic exams may help find it when it’s small and before it has spread.
+But sometimes a Pap test may find abnormal cells that started in the vagina.
+And regular pelvic exams may help find vaginal cancer early, when it’s small and before it has spread.

 What are the symptoms of vaginal cancer?